Do you know what a “Feed Grade” pet food is? The answer will shock you

 f.
 Microbiological contamination.

-The answer to AAFCO’s question “What is Feed Grade?” has already been answered.
-The answer lies deeply embedded into federal law within the United States Department of Agriculture, Food Safety and Inspection Service, Code of Federal Regulations.
+The answer to “What is Feed Grade?” lies deeply embedded in federal law within the United States Department of Agriculture, Food Safety and Inspection Service, Code of Federal Regulations.

 What is the meaning of “Feed Grade?”